Visitors will be enthralled, entertained and enriched by the variety of cultural amenities Placer County offers.

-Family entertainment is never ending with outdoor activities, such as biking, hiking, skiing, snow fun, whitewater rafting, story telling at the local libraries, forest ranger activities in the National Park, Donner Memorial State Park Museum, gold panning, art galleries, outdoor concerts, fairs, rodeos, festivals, farmers markets, car shows and many more ongoing and seasonal recreational activities.
+Family entertainment is never ending with outdoor activities, such as biking, hiking, skiing, snow fun, whitewater rafting, story telling at the local libraries, forest ranger activities in the National Park, local museums, gold panning, art galleries, outdoor concerts, fairs, rodeos, festivals, farmers markets, car shows and many more ongoing and seasonal recreational activities.

 The Auburn Art Walks, held in April, June, August, and October of the year, highlight creations by artists who work in clay, glass, wood, fabric, metals, photography, all forms of paint and mixed media.
 Open studio tours in the spring and autumn afford visitors a personal and experiential view of working artisans.
-The annual America's Clayfest presentation and exhibition in Roseville has gained noted and deserved international reputation.
 The 3rd Saturday Art Tour in Roseville plays a prominent role in the area’s artistic community.
 Events such as Auburn's Library Garden Theatre Summer Series of varied concerts, Rocklin's Evening in the Park Summer Concert Series, and numerous other local community activities attract patrons of all ages.
 The Auburn Symphony plays to houses packed with music enthusiasts.
 Squaw Valley is noted for its state-of-the-art facilities for art and musical productions.

 Beautiful and serene, North Lake Tahoe is the inspiration for and home to all forms of artistic expression: Music, Painting, Sculpture, Photography, Dance and Performance.
 The North Lake Tahoe Arts Center acts as a catalyst and home base to support the arts in the North Tahoe-Truckee communities.
 Through exposure, education and participation, the lives of residents and visitors alike are enriched.